Gaggia Brera Review: Offering Great Convenience

 If you’re an espresso only on the weekend type person, but you like the convenience and usability of the super automatics, then you may want to consider a machine that has a smaller capacity at a slightly smaller price, like the Gaggia Brera.

-If you love the slightly larger capacity of the Anima, but you’re not into steaming the milk yourself, then look at the Gaggia Anima Deluxe or Prestige.
-These machines in the Anima line go a couple of steps further to automate the milk steaming as well as the espresso pulling, and they have a couple other small, unique features.
+If you love the slightly larger capacity of the Anima, but you’re not into steaming the milk yourself, then look at the Gaggia Anima Prestige.
+This machine goes a couple of steps further to automate the milk steaming as well as the espresso pulling, and has a couple other small, unique features.